ATHED/VAE_for_chemotherapy_drug_response_prediction/README.md

 # VAE for chemotherapy drug response prediction

-Code repository accompanying the bioRxiv preprint *VAE for chemotherapy drug response prediction* by Qi Wei and Stephen A. Ramsey (bioRxiv: "id")[https://]
+Code repository accompanying the bioRxiv preprint *VAE for chemotherapy drug response prediction* by Qi Wei and Stephen A. Ramsey (bioRxiv: "id")[https://] at Oregon State University.

 ## Introduction & Installation